Pollution Control – Local Air Quality

 If you need further advice, please contact the council’s air quality officer.

-Air quality is a notable topic that spans many service areas including the council's Corporate Plan policies:
+Air quality is a notable topic that spans many service areas including our Borough Plan 2019-2023 priorities:

 As well as the monitoring programme and working with other service areas, in order to raise awareness of air quality issues and affect wider air quality improvements, the council carries out project work.
 The GLA provides funding for such projects through the Mayors Air Quality Fund (MAQF) for which boroughs have to bid for.
 More information about this can be found on the Mayor of London's website (external link).

 - An Air Quality Apprentice in the Smarter Travel Team, partnered with the school travel plan officer promoting awareness of air pollution by delivering assemblies about air pollution, its impacts and the health benefits of walking, cycling or scooting to schools in Haringey.
-The apprentice also undertakes an NVQ in Customer Care.
+The apprentice will also undertake an NVQ in Customer Care

-- Tri-borough Partnership - Air Quality School Engagement project – Finsbury Park / Manor House.
-In partnership with Hackney and Islington, an air quality awareness raising project was delivered to 3 schools from each borough.
-Pupils designed a walking zone map around their schools and culminated in a joint walking event to Islington Ecology centre and a tour of the Emirates stadium.
+- Tri-borough Partnership - Air Quality School Engagement project - Finsbury Park/Manor House.
+In partnership with Hackney and Islington, an air quality awareness raising project was delivered to three schools in each borough.
+Pupils designed a walking zone map around their schools and culminated in a joint walking event to Islington Ecology centre and a tour of the Emirates stadium

 Photo shows pupils from Stroud Green in their Haringey Walks Hats and bags!